New Paddler Information

 We occasionally hold club meetings for parents/guardians and athletes to discuss important club items.
 We are always looking for the special talents of our amazing member to help out.
 We have volunteer opportunities in the areas of equipment maintenance, board positions, fundraising rock stars, bookkeeping, or any other talents you want to share.

-It is worth noting that we are partnered with our sister club, Fort Langley Canoe Club.
+We are partnered with our sister club, Fort Langley Canoe Club.
 They specialize in different areas of paddle sports.
 They have divisions for Dragon Boats, OC Kayaks and Voyageur Canoes.
 Between our clubs, we have everything you could want to do on the water with a paddle!

 Etiquette